Citi Benefits Handbook

 Deadline to Report Qualified Changes in Status

-You must report or revise dependent information and change your/your dependent's coverage or your coverage category within 31 days (or, where applicable, 60 days) of the qualified change event; otherwise, you cannot change your or your dependent's coverage or your coverage category until the next annual enrollment period or until you have another qualified change in status, whichever comes first.
+You must report or revise dependent information and change your/your dependent's coverage or your coverage category within 31 days (or, where applicable, 60 days) of the qualified change event; otherwise, you cannot change your or your dependent's coverage or your coverage category until the next Annual Enrollment period or until you have another qualified change in status, whichever comes first.

 Newborns/Newly Adopted Children

-Even if you are not enrolled for dependent coverage, Citi will pay benefits under the Citigroup Health Benefit Plan (self-funded plans) for your newborn child from birth through 31 days.
+Even if you are not enrolled for dependent coverage, Citi will pay benefits under the Citigroup Health Benefits Plan (self-funded plans) for your newborn child from birth through 31 days.
 (Note: This eligibility provision does not apply to all insured plans; therefore, you should contact your plan for details.)
-However, if you have coverage under any of the Plan options, you must report this qualified status change to the Citi Benefits Center within 31 days of the child's birth to add the child to your coverage.
+However, if you have coverage under any of the Plan options, you must report this qualified change in status to the Citi Benefits Center within 31 days of the child's birth to add the child to your coverage.

-If you do not report the addition of your child during the first 31 days, benefits will not be payable for the child after the 31 days following the date of the child's birth, and, generally, you will have to wait until the next annual enrollment period to enroll the child in a plan option unless another qualifying event occurs that would permit coverage to begin at an earlier time.
-In this case, no payment will be made for any day of confinement, treatment, services, or supplies given to the child after the initial 31 days after the child's birth.
+If you do not report the addition of your child during the first 31 days, benefits will not be payable for the child after the 31 days following the date of the child's birth, and, generally, you will have to wait until the next Annual Enrollment period to enroll the child in a plan option unless another qualifying event occurs that would permit coverage to begin at an earlier time.
+In this case, no payment will be made for any day of confinement, treatment, services or supplies given to the child after the initial 31 days after the child's birth.
 No other benefits will be paid on behalf of the child.

 This includes, but is not limited to, the following provisions:

 Remember, you must report information to the Citi Benefits Center about a new dependent even if you already have family coverage.
-Otherwise your new dependent will not be covered.
+Otherwise, your new dependent will not be covered.
 New dependent coverage is subject to dependent verification.